naxu0925/Simulating-3D-Lattice-Gauge-Model/README.md

    In this part, we employed Simulated Annealing to calculate the dynamical properties of the correlations within the 3D Lattice Gauge     Model.

-   corr.h: header file with dininitions of arrays, functions etc.
+   corr.h: header file with declarations of arrays, functions etc.

    corr_quench.cxx: functions are defined within this file, such as Monte Carlo update, decreasing temperature, taking measurements etc.